 Later in the year, Schelling was granted special permission to enroll in seminary at the Tübinger Stift.
-There he reunited with Hölderlin and met Georg Wilhelm Friedrich Hegel (1770-1831) for the first time, both 5 years older than himself.
-As wind of the philosophical revolution instigated by Immanuel Kant in Königsberg and the political revolution occurring across the Rhine in France drifted into the Stift, the three friends became increasingly intoxicated by new ideas, ideas their seminary professors struggled to domesticate by rendering them compatible with traditional theology.
+There he reunited with Hölderlin and met Georg Wilhelm Friedrich Hegel (1770-1831) for the first time, both five years older than him.
+As wind of the philosophical revolution instigated by Immanuel Kant in Königsberg and the political revolution occurring across the Rhine in France drifted into the Stift, the three friends became increasingly intoxicated by new ideas,-ideas their seminary professors struggled to domesticate by rendering them compatible with traditional theology.
 Hahn's lasting theosophical influence kept Schelling from ever completely accepting the premises of the Enlightenment, but there is no doubt that the newly quickened powers of reason, science, and freedom were extremely attractive to him.

-Instead of succumbing to the mechanistic trends of the natural science of his age, Schelling was from the beginning committed to Hahn's alchemical Naturphilosophie, wherein nature was understood to be the revealed body of a living God.
+Instead of succumbing to the mechanistic trends of the natural science of his age, Schelling was from the beginning committed to the alchemical vision of Hahn's Naturphilosophie, wherein nature was understood to be the revealed body of a living God.
 Schelling realized that traditional literalist belief had no place in the modern world, but rather than rejecting religion entirely, he betrays his Pietist upbringing in seeking to replace belief with direct experiential knowledge of the divine life.
-Hahn called the experience of this knowledge the Zentralschua; Schelling, upon assimilating the philosophy of Fichte, would come to call it the intellectual intuition.
-17 philosophy in general).
+Hahn called the experience of this knowledge the Zentralschua ("Central Vision"); Schelling, upon assimilating the philosophy of Fichte, would come to call it the intellectual intuition.

+The impact of Johann Gottlieb Fichte (1762-1814) on the teenage Schelling was powerful, as indeed was the impact of Schelling on Fichte, 13-years his senior.
+Schelling's first philosophical publication in the fall of 1794, aged 19, was Über die Möglichkeit einer Form der Philosophie überhaupt (On the possibility of a form of philosophy in general).
 The essay engages directly with Fichte's defense of the Kantian system in Begriff de Wissenschaftslehre (Concept of the science of knowledge), published only months earlier.
-Schelling sent the Form essay along with an admiring letter to Fichte, to which the latter replied encouragingly.
+18 Schelling sent the Form essay along with an admiring letter to Fichte, to which the latter replied encouragingly.
 Fichte also sent a new and improved version of his science of knowledge entitled Grundlage der gesammten Wissenschaftslehre (Foundations of the Entire Science of Knowledge, 1795) to Schelling.
 Almost immediately, on Easter of 1795, Schelling published his Vom Ich als Prinzip der Philosophie oder über das Unbedingte im menschlichen Wissen (On the ego as the principle of philosophy or on the unconditioned in human knowledge).

-The impact of Johann Gottlieb Fichte (1762-1814) on the teenage Schelling was powerful, as indeed was the impact of Schelling on Fichte, 13-years his senior.
-Schelling's first philosophical publication in the fall of 1794, aged 19, was Über die Möglichkeit einer Form der Philosophie überhaupt (On the possibility of a form of